AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_retrieve_message_android.md

 The Agora Chat SDK uses `ChatManager` to retrieve historical messages from the server.
 Followings are the core methods:

-- `asyncFetchConversationsFromServer`: Retrieve a list of conversations stored on the server.
+- `asyncFetchConversationsFromServer`: Retrieves a list of conversations stored on the server.
-- `fetchHistoryMessages`: Retrieve the historical messages in the specified conversation from the server.
+- `asyncFetchHistoryMessage`: Retrieves the historical messages in the specified conversation from the server.

-## Prerequsites
+## Prerequisites

 Before proceeding, ensure that you meet the following requirements: